Lemoncode/webpack-by-sample/version 4/02 fx/01 typescript/README.md

 ## Prerequisites

 Prerequisites, you will need to have nodejs installed in your computer (at least v.
 8.9.2).
-If you want to follow this step guides you will need to take as starting point sample _03 SASS_.
+If you want to follow this step guides you will need to take as starting point sample _00 react_.

 ## steps